 Getting your license reinstated

-If your driving on a suspended license, you’ll want to get it back as soon as possible.
+If you’re driving on a suspended license, you’ll want to get it back as soon as possible.
 This is where an attorney starts to earn his or her money.
 My job will be to fight your case and work aggressively to get your license back as soon as possible.
-You will have to pay reinstatement fees, and you may have some conditions to satisfy before the court grant you your driving privileges back.
+You will have to pay reinstatement fees, and you may have some conditions to satisfy before the court grant your driving privileges back.
 You will also have to show proof of insurance as insurance is mandatory in the State of Pennsylvania.
 You can read the insurance laws here.

 It’s also useful to know some of the alternative options.
 For example, it is possible to be given a limited license for work purposes in some cases.
 This will allow you to keep your job and continue driving for work.
 However, you will have to serve out a specific portion of your suspension before you’re eligible for the limited license.